clarkgrubb/home/README.rst

 Subdirectories
 --------------

 I like a home directory which only contains subdirectories and hidden files.
-Desktop operating systems create some subdirectories for you, and since they capitalize those subdirectory names, it is best to follow that convention.
+Desktop operating systems create some subdirectories for me, and since they capitalize those subdirectory names, it is best to follow that convention.

 The Mac filesystem (HFS+), incidentally, is not case sensitive, but it remembers the case that was used when a file is created and uses it for display.

-For the benefit of the command line, we discourage file names which contain spaces.
-For the benefit of tab completion, try to choose names that are uniquely specified by their first two letters.
+To make it easier to work at the command line, I avoid file names which contain spaces.

+Since I use tab completion, I choose names that are uniquely specified by their first two letters.
 But note that desktops create two directories ``Documents`` and ``Downloads`` which require three letters to uniquely specify.

 Windows some home directory subdirectories which break the no-space rule and the unique-two-letter-prefix rule, e.g. ``My Documents``, ``My Pictures``.
 One can rename these directories, but to avoid problems does one have to fiddle with the registry?